 Todd’s paralysis symptoms don’t require rehab to go away.
 The weakness, numbness, and vision or speech difficulties should gradually go away on their own.

 Doctors don’t know what causes Todd’s paralysis.
-Because Todd’s paralysis is connected to epilepsy, researchers theorize that it addresses your brain’s recovery needs after a seizure.
+Because Todd’s paralysis is connected to epilepsy, theorize that it addresses your brain’s recovery needs after a seizure.
 It remains unclear how, why, and if this is even what happens, however.

 Not everyone who has epilepsy will experience Todd’s paralysis.
 There are some outstanding cases where people appear to have had Todd’s paralysis without an epileptic cause, but these cases are very rare.
 They’re being studied to help us understand more about the condition.